seasonjs/stable-diffusion/README.md

 | windows  | not support | support avx/avx2/avx512 | not support |
 | linux    | not support | support                 | not support |
 | darwin   | not support | support  (no test)      | support     |

+## AutoModel Dynamic Libraries Disclaimer

+#### The Source of dynamic Libraries
+These dynamic libraries come from [stable-diffusion.cpp-build release](https://github.com/seasonjs/stable-diffusion.cpp-build/releases), The dynamic library version can be obtained by viewing [stable-diffusion.version file](./deps/stable-diffusion.version)
+Anyone can check the consistency of the file by checksum the md5 of the file.

+#### The Security Of Dynamic Libraries
+All I can say is that the creation of the dynamic library is public and does not contain any subjective malicious logic.
+If you are worried about the security of the dynamic library during the use process, you can build it yourself.

+**I and any author related to dynamic libraries do not assume any problems, responsibilities or legal liability during use.**

 ## Usage